-The entire Charter comprises two parts: the Institution Part is the same for every student, and the Study Programme Part is intended for the students who are enrolled in that study programme (the Study Guide).
+The entire Charter comprises two parts: (i) the Institution Part which is the same for every student, and (ii) the Study Programme Part which is intended for the students who are enrolled in that study programme (the Study Guide).
 The Institution Part gives information about matters that are regulated at the University level, and specifies the statutory framework of matters that are regulated at the Faculty level.
-The latter applies in particular to topics such as "Admission to a Study Programme" and "Teaching and Examinations".
+The latter applies in particular to topics such as Admission to a Study Programme and Teaching and Examinations.

-You can find more information on the Student charter in the Higher Education and Research Act (WHW) section 7.59
+You can find more information on the Student charter in section 7.59 of the Higher Education and Research Act (WHW).

+COLOPHON

-COLOPHON Published by Edited by
+Published by Edited by

-Erasmus University Rotterdam USC Staff Education & Student Affairs
+Erasmus University Rotterdam Education & Student Affairs